brunobord/nagademon-2014-old/play.md

 * between 7 and 9: it's fine, but there's a cost, something is going wrong,
 * over 10: you succeed and what you want to happen is happening.

+### Issues

+When something bad is happening, the GM will tell you which issues you're facing, and how bad things are happening.
+The GM will probably pick amongst this list:

+* Your ``Bandwidth`` gauge is going down by one point (min is 0),
+* There's a hardware failure somewhere,
+* There's a piece of software going crazy (memory leaks, abnormal high load),
+* (Important) data is lost,

 ## Bandwidth and communication channels

 At the beginning of the game, every character has a ``Bandwidth`` gauge of 1.